DogLung/DAT8-Assignments/ProjectWriteup.md

   The header information for the geography file can be found on page 10 of the technical document here:  http://www2.census.gov/acs2013_5yr/summaryfile/ACS_2013_SF_Tech_Doc.pdf

-*What do you know about the data so far?*
+**What do you know about the data so far?**

-What I know about the data so far is that the types of complaints can be granualar if needed, but there is definitely a lot more fields than needed.
+What I know about the data so far is that the types of complaints can be very granualar if needed, much of it can probably be aggregated when needed.
 The headers for the data are in different formats for the various files.
+The complaint database seems to be very robust, but the geography information can be a bit sparse for particular columns.
+A lot of filtering and cleaning may need to be applied in such cases.
+There is a likely possibility that an altnerative datasource would provide a better starting point, but for now this current source will be good practice.
+Other geographic data can be appended to the project if found relevant.

-*Why did you choose this topic?*
+**Why did you choose this topic?**

 This topic is based upon a skills assessment that I was given when applying to the Consumer Financial Protection Bureau.
-At the time I was trying to teach myself Python on the fly while taking the assessment, so I did not complete it.
+At the time I was trying to teach myself Python on the fly while taking the assessment.
+I did not complete it, as I was not keen to the techniques of cleaning nor experienced with machine learning.
 However, I hope to be able to accomplish the tesk utilizing the skills I learn in this class.